 Companies typically offer tuition reimbursement programs to employees so their people will be motivated to learn skills that’ll benefit the company.
 But tuition reimbursement has the added benefit of letting employees take the lead in their career pathing.

-However, people may fail to take advantage of these opportunities because they either don’t know they exist or don’t have time to take part in continuing education courses outside of work.
+It’s worth noting, though, that people may fail to take advantage of these staff development ideas because they either don’t know they exist or don’t have time to take part in continuing education courses outside of work.

 A tool like Learnerbly can provide a creative solution to this problem.
 As a curated learning marketplace for professionals, Learnerbly offers books, courses, podcasts, and elearning resources.
 A Learnerbly account lets you allocate a personal learning budget to all your employees, allows them to check how much they have left to spend, and provides tailored learning recommendations to you based on preferences.

-If you already have great content you’d like to implement for employee-led learning, you can use Leapsome to set up individualized learning paths.
-With our Learning module, you can seamlessly embed LinkedIn Learning courses, elearning products, and other learning elements into a fully customizable curriculum.
+If you already have great content you’d like to implement for employee-led learning, you can use Leapsome’s Learning module to set up individualized learning paths.
+With our Learning module, you can seamlessly embed LinkedIn Learning courses, e-learning products, and other learning elements into a fully customizable curriculum.
+What’s more, our built-in Learning Marketplace allows you to take advantage of high-quality compliance training from top-notch compliance providers like Ethena and lawpilots.

 10. Encourage team members to lead meetings